Pixaoxiuxia/sky/content/Publications.md

 # Conference Presentations

 • **Xiyuan Hu**, & Chao Guo.
-(2022).
-Analysis on Predisposing, Enabling, Need and Health Behavioral Factors of Physical Examination among Chinese Middle Aged and Older Adults. *Annual Meeting of the Population Association of America*, Atlanta, Georgia (April).
+(Apr 2022).
+Analysis on Predisposing, Enabling, Need and Health Behavioral Factors of Physical Examination among Chinese Middle Aged and Older Adults. *Annual Meeting of the Population Association of America*, Atlanta, Georgia.
 [Poster](/Publications/Poster-PAA.png).

 • **Xiyuan Hu**, & Chao Guo.
-(2021).
-The identification Course of Sex Orientation of Chinese Gay Men. *International Population Conference*, Hyderabad, India (December).
+(Dec 2021).
+The identification Course of Sex Orientation of Chinese Gay Men. *International Population Conference*, Hyderabad, India.
 [Poster](/Publications/Poster-IPC.png).

+• **Xiyuan Hu**, Heng Wang, & Chao Guo.
+(Apr 2023).
+Sex and Gender Disparities in Perception, Attitude and Social Intimacy among Sinophone Youth towards Transgender and Gender Nonconforming Individuals: Based on an Internet Survey. *Annual Meeting of the Population Association of America*, New Orleans, Louisiana.
+Accepted to the Oral Session.

 # Working Papers

 • Yueping Song, **Xiyuan Hu**, & Hantao Wu.
 The Impact of Nutrition Investment on Educational Performance of Rural Adolescents: Evidence From Free Nutrition Lunch Policy.

 • Xinhui Zhang, **Xiyuan Hu**, & Chen Gong.
 Do Co-residing Older Adults Have Healthier Lifestyle Than Empty Nesters: Residential Arrangement and Healthy Kifestyle.

-• **Xiyuan Hu**, Heng Wang, & Chao Guo.
-Sex and Gender Disparities in Perception, Attitude and Social Intimacy among Sinophone Youth towards Transgender and Gender Nonconforming Individuals: Based on an Internet Survey.

 • **Xiyuan Hu**, Dan Lu, Wenwen Wang, Heng Wang, & Chao Guo.
 In the Name of Growth: The Significance of Growing Environment and Communications Media in the Identification Course of Chinese Male Homosexual Orientation.
 [In Chinese].